+Place an X before each statement that is true and provide all the relevant information:

+I collaborated with the following people:

 I received help from the following people (this includes the professor, classmates, debate partners, course assistants, the Academic Resource Center (A.R.C.), friends, family members, and so on):

-\\\\ I provided help to the following classmates:
+I provided help to the following classmates:

-\\\\ I worked alone.
+I worked alone.

-\\\\ I have cited any and all relevant sources using the APA style.
+I have cited any and all relevant sources in footnotes.

 I understand that this assignment falls under the course's Academic Honor Code.

-Today's Date: \\\\\
+Today's Date:

+Your Name: